mlelarge/algoveri/README.md

 - This project is licensed under the Apache 2.0 License.
 See LICENSE for details.

 # Contact
-- For questions about the dataset and benchmark: see VERIFIER_README.md or open an issue on GitHub.
+- For questions about the dataset and benchmark, open an issue on GitHub or email.

 # Citation